percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

 Using :option:`xtrabackup --tables`
 ================================================================================

-The first method is with the :option:`xtrabackup --tables`.
+The first method involves the :option:`xtrabackup --tables` option.
 The option's value is a regular expression that is matched against the fully qualified tablename, including the database name, in the form ``databasename.tablename``.

 To back up only tables in the ``test`` database, you can use the following command: ::